Beginner Guide to IPtables

 In order to delete any rule of your Iptable to remove it from inside your filter table, you can use option -D with input rule number.
 We are going to remove our last rule ICMP drop connection which was at number 12 in the given list of the rule.

 Here you can replace number 12 from any other number which rule you wish to remove according to your list of rules.

-Let’s view our remaining chain rules once again using -L option as done above.
+Let’s view our remaining chain rules once again using the -L option as done above.
 From given below image you can observe that now the list contain only 11 rules and eliminated rule ICMP drop the connection.

-If you want to remove entire set of rule in order to flush your Iptable then use option -F to flush your ipatble applied rules and execute given below command.
+If you want to remove the entire set of rule in order to flush your Iptable then use option -F to flush your ipatble applied rules and execute given below command.

 sudo iptables -F